 On the other hand, I must be more directive concerning the Scrum process itself.
 I need to make those adjustments if the team is neglecting aspects of Scrum or reverting back to practices that are not agile.
 A possible comment would be, "I realize we are not doing our Sprint Retrospectives when we are busy.
 I appreciate the pressure of time, but I am worried about us missing chances to improve.
 Can we talk about why this is and how we can create a better format for us?"

-The main point is to control the process while granting the team autonomy with how they carry out their tasks.
-I have learned that strong professional relationships based on trust make this balance easier—the team understands that I am trying to help them succeed, not imposing arbitrary constraints.
+The main point is to control the process while granting the team autonomy in how they carry out their tasks.
+I have learned that strong professional relationships based on trust make this balance easier—the team understands that I am trying to help them succeed, not impose arbitrary constraints.

 A Scrum Master interview features a scenario-based approach, and these are the most telling questions.
-They showcase how you implement Scrum principles to real-life situations requiring action.
+They showcase how you implement Scrum principles in real-life situations requiring action.

 This question focuses on your coaching style: